StuckInStupidity/Quantum-Computing-Labs/README.md

 # ⚛️ Quantum Computings Labs

 This repository contains implementations from seven Quantum Computing Laboratory exercises developed as part of the University of Chicago’s online Quantum Computing program.
-The focus of these labs is on algorithmic quantum computing, exploring how mathematical foundations and quantum principles translate into computational frameworks.
-Each lab was implemented in Python using Jupyter Notebook and frameworks such as Qiskit and NumPy, with a focus on quantum circuits experimentation.
+The focus of these labs is on algorithmic quantum computing and quantum circuits experimentation.
+Each lab was implemented in Python using Jupyter Notebook and frameworks such as Qiskit and NumPy.

 📚 Topics Covered
 - Quantum Physics Foundations : Principles behind quantum computer hardware and system design.